Thyroid Medication Dosage & Conversion Chart (All Medications)

 Why?

-Well, many factors impact how well your body is able to utilize thyroid hormone and which thyroid hormones you do better on.
+Many factors impact how well your body is able to utilize thyroid hormones and which thyroid hormones you do better on.

 Some factors, such as genetics, are out of your control but there are others that you should be aware of.

-Unfortunately, many of you reading this probably struggle from at least a handful of these other factors because of how they interact with the thyroid.
+Unfortunately, many of you reading this probably struggle with at least a handful of these other factors because of how they interact with the thyroid.

 For instance: